 i tell him it is magical. he is magical.

 i introduce myself. he shakes my hand warmly. studies my name carefully, rolls it in his mouth. we shake hands three times in our interaction. a phyical manifestation of our connection.

 we speak for moments.

-firmly now, i say: i am student. i am becoming a writer, an artist.
+he asks me what i am, what i will become. firmly now, i say: i am student. i am becoming a writer, an artist.

 he tells me: i too am an artist. i paint my pictures with my songs.

 yes you do.

 there on the corner we said our hellos and our goodbyes. there on the corner i followed the music and i opened my heart. it was there on the corner that i met johnny.